thought-driven/bummr/README.md

 Gems should be updated in [separate commits](https://thoughtbot.com/blog/keep-your-gems-up-to-date).

-The bummr gem allows you to automatically update all gems which pass your build in separate commits, and logs the name and sha of each gem that fails.
+The bummr gem allows you to automatically update all gems which pass your build in separate commits, and logs the name and sha of any gem update that fails your build.

 Bummr assumes you have good test coverage and follow a [pull-request workflow].